Vera Conlon

-Vera Marjorie Conlon (12 August 1906 - 23 January 1994) was a British archaeological photographer who is noted for her work at the UCL Institute of Archaeology and for publishing a textbook about photographic techniques for archaeologists.
+Vera Marjorie Conlon (12 August 1906 – 23 January 1994) was a British archaeological excavation photographer who is noted for her work at the UCL Institute of Archaeology and for publishing a textbook about photographic techniques for archaeologists.

 Life

-Conlon was born in Streatham, Surrey, as Vera Marjorie Drake and was later described as having a "strong cockney accent."
-She was known by the nickname "Connie".
+Conlon was born in 1906 in Streatham, Surrey, as Vera Marjorie Drake, and was later described as having a "strong cockney accent."
+She was known by the nickname "Connie."

-Conlon was one of the early women employees at the UCL Institute of Archaeology in London.
-She worked as the Head of the Photography Department.
+Conlon worked as an excavation photographer and as an assistant to Mortimer Wheeler.
+She became one of the early women employees at the UCL Institute of Archaeology in London.
+She worked as the head of the Photography Department.
 She retired in 1971.

 After retiring, she published Camera Techniques in Archaeology, a textbook for archaeologists, in 1973.
 The book adapted advice to the newest camera and darkroom equipment available to photographers.
 It became a notable work about the specific photographic techniques required for field archaeology and "showed a keen awareness of photography's own lineage in archaeology."

-She died in 1994 in Swanage, Dorset.
+Conlon died in 1994 in Swanage, Dorset.